We're the UK's leading bowel cancer charity

 Benefits of bowel cancer screening

-• Screening can find non-cancerous growths (polyps) in the bowel that may develop into cancer in the future.
-Removing these polyps can reduce your risk of getting bowel cancer.
+• Screening can help to find polyps (non-cancerous growths) which may be in the bowel.
+Polyps may develop into cancer in the future, so removing these will reduce your risk of getting bowel cancer

 Risks of bowel cancer screening

-• Screening may give a false positive result.
-This means that you may get an abnormal result when you don't have cancer.
-Other medical problems and some food and medicines may give a false positive result.
-This can cause worry and can lead to other tests, such as a colonoscopy.
-Your screening test will come with information about what may affect the test results
+• Screening may spot blood caused by things that aren’t cancer, for example other medical conditions and some food and medicines.
+This may lead to further tests, such as a colonoscopy and cause you to worry.
+Your screening test will come with information about things that may affect the test results

 • Bowel cancer can develop in the two years between your screening tests.
-Speak to your GP if you notice any symptoms or are worried about bowel cancer at any time.
+Speak to your GP if you have any symptoms and ask about an at-home test

 Private or commercial screening